ooddle

 Who Should Choose What

-Pick AutoSleep if you love charts and zero-friction tracking.
-Pick Pillow if smart alarms and sleep stages matter most.
+Pick AutoSleep if you love charts and zero-friction tracking and want to stay subscription-free.
+Pick Pillow if smart alarms and sleep stages matter most to you.
 Pick ooddle if you want sleep numbers to actually change your life.
+Many users use ooddle alongside one of the trackers, treating the tracker as the data source and ooddle as the coach.
 Explorer (free) ingests your sleep data.
-Core ($29/mo) builds the personalized recovery protocol around it.
+Core ($12/mo) builds the personalized recovery protocol around it.

 Ready to try something different?